Pondicherry Institute of Medical Sciences: Academics and courses

 PIMS has a Medical College, Multi-Specialty Hospital and a Nursing College.

-PIMS Pondicherry offer more than 20 courses in medical stream including MBBS, MD, MS and M Ch in plastic surgery.
+PIMS Pondicherry offers more than 20 courses in medical stream including MBBS, MD, MS and M Ch in plastic surgery.
 All these courses include undergraduate, post graduate and doctoral courses.
-It also has awards post graduate diplomas in many fields.
+It also has post graduate diplomas in many fields.

 College of Nursing, PIMS

 College of Nursing (French: Collège des sciences infirmières), Pondicherry Institute of Medical Sciences was established in 2004 and is affiliated to Pondicherry University.
 It offers BSc and Msc in nursing.